PollyTikhonova/ImGQfinder/README.md

 where ```data.fasta``` is a fasta file, which can contain several sequences [REQUIRED],\
 ```   -o test``` is a fold, where the output files will be stored [NOT REQUIRED].

-At the output folder you will get the following files:
+At the output folder, by default, you will get the following files:
  - `%fasta_id%_quadruplets.csv`: the full list of quadrupletes;
  - `%fasta_id%_quadruplexes.csv`: the full list of quadruplexes;
  - `%fasta_id%_groups.csv`: the non-redundant list of quadruplexes: without any intersections;
- - `%fasta_id%_ranges.csv`: only start&end coordinates of the grouped quadruplexes;
+ - `%fasta_id%_ranges.bed`: only start&end coordinates of the grouped quadruplexes in a BED-FORMAT;
  - `description.txt`: the columns description file.

  At this repository, you can find the test folder with the input and output example.